zacharyarney/Sprint-Challenge--Hash-Theory/README.md

-# Sprint Challenge: TOPIC - Theory of Computation and Hash Tables
+# Sprint Challenge: Theory of Computation and Hash Tables

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored Computation Theory and Hash Tables.
 During this Sprint, you studied state machines, boolean algebra, hash tables and continued your exploration of the C programming language.
 In your challenge this week, you will demonstrate proficiency by designing a state machine, filling out boolean truth tables and solving algorithms in C using hash tables.